Toavina00/Numerical-methods/Thomas Solver/Thomas.md

-Okay, let's rewrite the Thomas Algorithm description, starting the numbering from 1 for the steps:

 ### Thomas Algorithm (Tridiagonal Matrix Algorithm)

 The **Thomas algorithm**, also known as the **Tridiagonal Matrix Algorithm (TDMA)**, is an efficient method specifically designed for solving systems of linear equations where the coefficient matrix is **tridiagonal**.
 A tridiagonal matrix is an $N \times N$ matrix with non-zero elements only on the main diagonal, the first superdiagonal (the diagonal immediately above the main diagonal), and the first subdiagonal (the diagonal immediately below the main diagonal).